patients in dentist waiting room. dental membership plan provider

 Switching plan provider

-Practice Plan says there are 10 reasons dentists should consider switching to its membership plans:
+Practice Plan offers ten reasons why dentists should consider switching to its membership plans.

 1. Big savings

 Practice Plan says it can save dentists tens of thousands of pounds over five years compared with some other dental membership plan providers.
-The costs for its services fall as the number of patients on the plan increases.
-Practice Plan also takes care of communicating with patients about annual fee reviews, doing so in a sensitive and timely manner designed to ensure patient retention.
+Costs fall as the number of patients on the plan increases, and Practice Plan takes care of annual fee review communications with patients – doing so in a sensitive and timely manner designed to support patient retention.

 2. Help to build your brand

-Bespoke branded literature with each practice’s own choice of colours is part of the Practice Plan offer.
-It also has an in-house team of creative designers who can help dentists wanting to create a brand from scratch or rethink their current branding, positioning them to stand out from the crowd.
+Bespoke branded literature in each practice’s own choice of colours is part of the Practice Plan offer.
+Its in-house team of creative designers can also help dentists wanting to build a brand from scratch or rethink their existing identity, positioning them to stand out from the competition.

 3. Dedicated support

-Practice Plan’s specialist relationship support advisors and regional support managers have extensive knowledge of the dentistry profession, with experience of working in the sector in many cases.
-Together, they have more than 300 years of experience in supporting dental practices, and they readily share that knowledge and experience with their clients.
+Practice Plan’s specialist relationship support advisers and regional support managers have extensive knowledge of the dental profession, with many having worked in the sector directly.
+Together they bring more than 300 years of experience in supporting dental practices, and they share that knowledge freely with the practices they work with.

 4. Informative events

-Building skills as a business owner is a key part of running a private dental practice, and Practice Plan’s regular events are designed to do this.
-They feature renowned guest speakers such as Chris Barrow, Ashley Latter, Sarah Buxton and Michael Bentley, and focus on strategies to improve your brand and your bottom line.
+Building skills as a business owner is a key part of running a private dental practice, and Practice Plan’s regular events are designed to do exactly that.
+They feature renowned guest speakers including Chris Barrow, Ashley Latter, Sarah Buxton and Michael Bentley, focusing on strategies to improve your brand and your bottom line.

 5. Marketing support

-Marketing is key to spreading the word and securing sign-ups for a membership plan.
-The Practice Plan team can help with everything from newsletters and referral cards to posters and banners.
-It can design as well as produce all of these materials, and can create QR codes and bespoke web addresses to appear on any printed or online materials.
+Marketing is key to securing sign-ups for a membership plan.
+Practice Plan’s team can help with everything from newsletters and referral cards to posters and banners.
+Designing and producing all materials and creating QR codes and bespoke web addresses for use in printed and online communications.

 6. Easy-to-use online portal

-Practice Plan’s Supportal is a simple-to-use online system that puts all your patients’ details into one centralised hub.
-It can generate monthly payment statements to help you manage your finances, as well as more detailed reporting to show you which sign-up channels are working best for your membership plan.
+Practice Plan’s Supportal is a simple online system that centralises all your patients’ details in one place.
+It generates monthly payment statements to help you manage your finances, as well as detailed reporting to show you which sign-up channels are working best for your membership plan.

 Practice Plan Supportal